-The new E37J is nearly identical in appearance to the S model but uses a smaller burr set and motor.
+The E37J is nearly identical in appearance to the S model but uses a smaller burr set and motor.
 I’ll have the spec comparison chart in a moment.
-Sitting side by side the only way to tell the difference between the S and J models are the 3 vents on each side of the more powerful S model’s top plate and if you look closely, that plate is larger as well.
+Sitting side by side, the only way to tell the difference between the S and J models are the 3 vents on each side of the more powerful S model’s top plate and if you look closely, that plate is larger as well.
 Both grinders are available in silver and black finishes.

 A couple of real benefits with that.
 First, the grinding chamber is isolated from the threads of the adjustment mechanism.
-In other grinders coffee and oils get into those threads and as they gum up adjustment becomes difficult.
+In other grinders, coffee and oils get into those threads and as they gum up adjustment becomes difficult.
 And cleaning out gummed up threads, yeah, it’s a real pain in the rear with some grinders.
-Second, With the top burr attached to the burr carrier and plate assembly you can access the grinding chamber for easy cleaning.
+Second, with the top burr attached to the burr carrier and plate assembly you can access the grinding chamber for easy cleaning.
 Just remove 3 screws and you’re in for cleaning or other maintenance.
 When you put it back together the previous grind setting is maintained.
 So there’s no need for recalibration or dialing in your grind size again—that saves a lot of time and coffee!

 The silent system uses special isolating motor mounts to reduce noise.
 Ceado says their silent system makes for a grinder that’s 30% quieter than the competition.
-Noise level when grinding is less below that of normal conversation.

 The major difference between the models is burr size and motor power.
-The E37J uses a 64mm burr set and a 300 watt motor.
-The E37S has massive 83mm burrs turned by a 400 watt motor.
+The E37J uses a 64mm burr set and a 300-watt motor.
+The E37S has massive 83mm burrs turned by a 400-watt motor.
 Ceado says the average coffee output at espresso grind size is two grams per second on the J model and 5 grams per second on the S model.
-Burrs spin at 1650 RPM’s on the J model and 1700 on the S model.
+Burrs spin at 1650 RPMs on the J model and 1700 on the S model.

-A note on overall height.
-You may see the E37S in some places with a much taller hopper.
-But in a special arrangement we made with Ceado our E37S models ship with the shorter hopper so they’ll fit under the eighteen inch overhanging cabinetry commonly found in US homes.
+A note on overall height—you may see the E37S in some places with a much taller hopper.
+But in a special arrangement, we made with Ceado our E37S models ship with the shorter hopper so they’ll fit under the eighteen-inch overhanging cabinetry commonly found in US homes.

 Both grinders use the same control panel.
-You can program single and double shot doses by time in tenth of a second intervals or dose manually so grinding starts when the portafilter activated switch is pushed in and stops when released.
+You can program single and double shot doses by time in a tenth of a second interval or dose manually so grinding starts when the portafilter activated switch is pushed in and stops when released.
 You can change the start mode to pulse off, pulse on, or dose with start.
 With pulse off, the portafilter activated switch must be held in for the entire dose.
 If you let go you can push again to continue the dose.
 With pulse on, a single push and release of the switch delivers the entire dose selected on the control panel.
 When set to dose with start, a single push with a portafilter delivers a single dose and a quick double push delivers a double dose.
-Also on the control panel you can access dose counters for single, double and total doses, worn burr alerts, and change the language.
+Also on the control panel, you can access dose counters for single, double and total doses, worn burr alerts, and change the language.